Reddy729/Simple-Universal-Website-Scraper-with-JSON-Viewer/backend fullstrack/README.md

-# Simple Universal Website Scraper (Lyftr Scraper)
+# Simple Universal Website Scraper

 This project is a beginner-friendly MVP that scrapes a web page, organizes content into section-aware JSON, and presents it through a minimal FastAPI + Jinja2 frontend.